 Entries will be short listed by an internal Young Enterprise panel, and an external panel of judges will decide upon the winners for each category.

 How many competition entries can be submitted per organisation?

 How are competition entries submitted?

 All competition entries will need to be uploaded through the participation platform, using the relevant file formats.
 Full details and instructions will be supplied once registration has been completed.

 The Tenner Challenge will be delivered through an online participation platform.
-The platform will guide users through the four weeks of the Challenge; providing them with access to resources that will support them during their experience and allowing them to track their personal development within the eight key employability skills.
+The platform will guide users through the four weeks of the Challenge; providing them with access to resources that will support you with your preparation in advance and during the Tenner Challenge.

 How can I access this platform?

 Once an organisation has registered they will be sent a unique URL and log in details for the platform, a link for students to use will also be provided.

 How do students access the platform?

 Teachers will receive a URL that needs to be shared with all students who wish to participate in the Challenge.
 When students use this unique URL they will be asked to set up an account and select whether they are working as a team or as an individual.

 Once they've set up their account they will be able to log in and access the Tenner resources.
 We do encourage them to complete a short pre and post challenge questionnaire allowing them they can track their individual progress throughout the Challenge.